David Reimer: Infancy

 David Reimer was born in Winnipeg, Manitoba, on 22 August 1965, the elder of identical twin boys.
 He was originally named Bruce, and his identical twin was named Brian.
-Their parents were Janet and Ron Reimer, a couple of Mennonite descent who had married the previous December.
+Their parents were Janet and Ron Reimer, a couple of Mennonite descent who had married in December 1964.
 At the age of six months, after concern was raised about how both of them urinated, the boys were diagnosed with phimosis.
 They were referred for circumcision at the age of seven months.
-General practitioner Dr. Jean-Marie Huot performed the operation using the unconventional method of electrocauterization, but the procedure did not go as doctors had planned, and David's penis was burned beyond surgical repair.
-The doctors chose not to operate on Brian, whose phimosis soon cleared without surgical intervention.
+General practitioner Jean-Marie Huot performed the operation using the unconventional method of electrocauterization, but the procedure burned David's penis beyond surgical repair.
+The doctors did not operate on Brian, whose phimosis later cleared without surgical intervention.

 The parents, concerned about their son's prospects for future happiness and sexual function without a penis, took him to Johns Hopkins Hospital in Baltimore in early 1967 to see John Money, a psychologist who was developing a reputation as a pioneer in the field of sexual development and gender identity, based on his work with intersex patients.
 Money was a prominent proponent of the "theory of gender neutrality"—that gender identity developed primarily as a result of social learning from early childhood and that it could be changed with the appropriate behavioural interventions.
 The Reimers had seen Money being interviewed in February 1967 on the Canadian news program This Hour Has Seven Days, during which he discussed his theories about gender.

-At the time, surgical construction of the vagina was more advanced than construction of the penis, and Money believed that Reimer would be happiest in adulthood living as a woman with functioning genitalia.
-Additionally, for Money, a case where identical twin boys were involved where one could be raised as a girl provided a perfect test of his theories.
+At that time, surgical construction of the vagina was more advanced than construction of the penis, and Money believed that Reimer would be happiest in adulthood living as a woman with functioning genitalia.

 Money and the Hopkins family team persuaded the baby's parents that sex reassignment surgery would be in Reimer's best interest.
-At the age of 22 months, David underwent a bilateral orchidectomy, in which his testes were surgically removed and a rudimentary vulva was fashioned.
-David was reassigned to be raised as female and given the name Brenda (similar to his birth name, "Bruce").
+At the age of 22 months, David underwent a bilateral orchiectomy, in which his testes were surgically removed and a rudimentary vulva was constructed by genital plastic surgery.
+David was reassigned to be raised as female and given the name Brenda (similar to his birth name, Bruce).
 Psychological support for the reassignment and surgery was provided by John Money, who continued to see Reimer annually for consultations and to assess the outcome.
 This reassignment was considered an especially important test case of the social learning concept of gender identity for two reasons: first, Reimer's identical twin brother, Brian, made an ideal control because the brothers shared genes, family environments, and the intrauterine environment; second, this was reputed to be the first reassignment and reconstruction performed on a male infant who had no abnormality of prenatal or early postnatal sexual differentiation.